microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Unfortunately, not all the samples display such a pronounced difference between the gray values of bone tissue and μAngiofil when scanned under standard scanning parameters.
 It is often the case especially in the murine samples, while the bone mineral density of mouse bones is generally higher than in other experimental species [@doi:10.1016/j.bone.2011.10.004; @doi:10.1292/jvms.66.599].
 It results in similar gray levels of bone tissue and μAngiofil rendering their distinction based on histogram levels impossible (e.g., Fig. @fig:4).
-Although decalcification may be helpful (see Fig. @fig:2), there is another approach which we believe is more efficient – dual-energy scanning.
+Although decalcification may be helpful (see Fig. @fig:2), there is another approach which we believe is more efficient, so-called dual-energy scanning.
-It has been demonstrated previously that microscopic dual energy CT imaging (microDECT) using commercial lab-based microCT setups can achieve a spectral separation of two or three materials at micron resolution [@doi:10.1111/jmi.12543].
+It has been demonstrated previously that microscopic dual-energy CT imaging (microDECT) using commercial lab-based microCT setups can achieve a spectral separation of two or three materials at micron resolution [@doi:10.1111/jmi.12543].
 Importantly, hydroxyapatite (the mineral in bone and teeth) versus iodine (the high-Z component in μAngiofil) offer optimal properties for spectral X-Ray imaging [@doi:10.1111/jmi.12543; @doi:10.1007/s13244-010-0057-0; @doi:10.1118/1.594374].

 We evaluated multiple energies (accelerating voltages from 40 to 110 kV) to choose the optimal combination for imaging of the murine mandible perfused with μAngiofil using a SkyScan 2214 (control software version 1.8, Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:7).
 The optimal dual-energy combination of the x-ray source were 50 kV/120 uA and 90 kV/100 uA (acceleration voltage/source current).
-Projection images were recorded over a sample rotation of 360°, with one projection acquired at every [.1° and 7 projections being averaged for noise reduction.
+Projection images were recorded over a sample rotation of 360°, with one projection acquired at every 0.1° and 7 projections being averaged for noise reduction.
 Each projection image with a size of 4032 x 2688 pixels was exposed for 6000 ms (on average).
-This resulted in datasets with an isometric voxel size of 1.4 μm.
+This resulted in datasets with an isotropic voxel size of 1.4 μm.

 In comparison to 50 kV, at 90 kV the gray value of the bone tissue was decreased and the gray value of μAngiofil increased (Fig. @fig:7 C’).
 Such changes allow a non-complicated segmentation of bone and μAngiofil based on the combined histogram (Fig. @fig:7 C’’).

-![**Dual energy microAngioCT of a murine mandibula.**
+![**dual-energy microAngioCT of a murine mandibula.**
   Panel A and B represent virtual sections through the microCT datasets obtained at different accelerating voltages: 50 kV (A) and 90 kV (B).
   The dashed red line in panels A and B represents the location of the corresponding intensity profile displayed in panels A’ and B’.
-  Panel C represents segmented vasculature using the dual energy approach.
+  Panel C represents segmented vasculature using the dual-energy approach.
   The changes in the intensity profiles of different tissues are shown in graph C’: with the higher voltage (90 kV) the intensity of bone tissue reduces (yellow arrow) and the intensity of vessels (μAngiofil) increases.
   Such changes in gray levels allow a segmentation of the vessels using the combined histogram shown in panel C’’ (DEhist, Bruker microCT N.V., Kontich, Belgium).
   Panel D represents a three-dimensional visualization of the segmented tissues (Dragonfly 3D World (2024.1), Comet Technologies Canada Inc., Montréal, Canada).](images/Fig7_DualEnergy.png){#fig:7}